A Mzungu’s Experience in Africa

 Castlehill Primary School is going to link with Kitwetwe.
-There will be exchanging of knowledge, experiences and questions from which both school will benefit.
-In the future Johnson may be able to visit Castlehill.
-That would be culture shock.
+There will be exchanging of knowledge, experiences, and questions from which both schools will benefit.
+In the future, Johnson may be able to visit Castlehill.
+That would be a culture shock.

 Even after putting my adventure into words, I cannot quite sum how I feel about it.
 Unforgettable, life-changing, heart-wrenching, exhilarating to all my senses, missing the friends I made.
 I wonder as I do my daily routines how my lifestyle would seem through their eyes.

 I know we waste resources criminally.
 We rush about like mad things and get stressed easily compared to Ugandans.
 Our mod cons, for instance, an electric machine that washes clothes(!), are beyond their wildest imagination.
 But their lives have a simplicity and structure sadly lacking in our own culture.